 Although opening your case to let more air in may seem logical, this actually does the opposite and makes the temperature problem worse.
 Letting the air-flow work properly and allowing for air to flow through naturally is the best way to keep your PC running cool, and dust-free.

-Use a Premium Thermal Paste
+Use a Premium Thermal Paste to Help CPU Temperature

 Thermal paste is often overlooked by PC builders all over the world, and what happens is that poor quality thermally conductive paste is used, which is poor at managing the heat.
 With that being said, spending a few pounds, dollars, or euros more – can often help your temperature quite drastically.
 We used this same method and went from 47 degrees idle to 41 degrees.
-This is the difference a good quality paste can make.
+This is the difference a good-quality paste can make.
 We made a list of some of the best here so you don’t have to!

 In short, we hope that this guide has helped you identify what temperatures your CPU should be ideally running at in terms of heat, and some ways that can help you run at a lower temperature.
-Be sure to let us know what you thought down in the comments, and we will try respond to every one!
+Be sure to let us know what you thought down in the comments, and we will try respond to everyone!
 Keep cool everyone!